bomonike/bomonike.github.io/aws-svcs.md

    * Amazon CloudWatch is a monitoring/management tool that spans the infrastructure.

    * AWS Glue is a data service that is provisioned

+   * "SageMaker AI" and "Kiro" are being marketed without the Amazon/AWS prefix.

 ## Categories alphabetically